-Whenever the evening news brings the story of a kidnapped child or teen, the terrifying prospect of abduction fills the minds of parents everywhere.
+News about a kidnapped child or teen can worry parents everywhere.
 But it's important to remember that most kids pass through childhood safely.

 The Reality of Child Abductions